-The layout of the primary instruments around the deposition holes is shown in Figures 2.1 and 2.2.
-A total of eight 60mm diameter boreholes (four around each of the two deposition holes) were drilled.
+The layout of the primary instruments around the deposition holes is shown in Figures 2-1 and 2-2.
+A total of eight 60 mm diameter boreholes (four around each of the two deposition holes) were drilled.
 The majority of the instruments were installed within these boreholes.
-These holes are designated as A, C, E and G- 5 and 6.
-In addition, a total of four 76mm diameter boreholes (two at each deposition hole) were drilled to shallower depths to allow installation of the soft stress cell meters.
-These larger diameter holes are designated as H and D-5 and 6.
+These holes are designated as A, C, E and G-5 and

-Figure 2.1 Primary instrument locations in plan view.
+Figure 2-1.
+Primary instrument locations in plan view.

-Figure 2.2 Primary instrument locations in elevation view.
+Figure 2-2.
+Primary instrument locations in elevation view.

-Installation of the complementary instruments took place following drilling of ten boreholes having about a 75mm diameter from within the two deposition boreholes.
-The locations of these ten boreholes are shown schematically as well as in plan and elevation in Figures 2.3 to 2.6.
-The instruments installed within these boreholes consisted of displacement transducers ranging in length from 0.3m to 1.2m, and strain gauges which were 0.15m in length.
+Installation of the complementary instruments took place following drilling of ten boreholes having about a 75 mm diameter from within the two deposition boreholes.
+The locations of these ten boreholes are shown schematically as well as in plan and elevation in Figures 2-3 to 2-6.
+The instruments installed within these boreholes consisted of displacement transducers ranging in length from 0.3 to 1.2 m, and strain gauges which were 0.15 m in length.